Comparative Study of Clustering Techniques for Real-Time Dynamic Model Reduction: Identifying Representative Generators

-One further degree of freedom in this method is how to continue the partitioning.
-Using the Fiedler vector to partition the vertices of the graph into to disjoint sets is only the first step.
-In traditional recursive spectral bipartitioning each of these two sets is then partitioned in half using the Laplacian of the subgraph induced by each set of vertices.
-If this process of repeatedly splitting each set is continued for $N$ steps, this will yield $2^N$ clusters.
-In our work we have taken a more targeted approach to splitting up the clusters.
-Instead of arbitrarily splitting each cluster into two at each step, we search among all current clusters for one that is least ``tight'', for a suitable definition of tight, and just split that one.
-We define tight to be related to either the sum of all pairwise distances in that cluster, the average of all pairwise distances, or simply the size of the cluster.
-As with how to split the Fiedler vector (zero or midpoint) we also experimented with these three possible splitting schemes.
-All of our results are summarized in \sect{sec:compare}.
-In the remainder of this paper we may refer to recursive spectral bipartitioning as ``Fiedler partitioning'' for short, because of the prominence of the Fiedler vector in its implementation.
+Using the Fiedler vector to partition the graph vertices into two disjoint sets is only the first step.
+A second degree of freedom in this method is how to continue the recursive partitioning.
+In traditional recursive spectral bipartitioning, both of the sets are further partitioned using the Laplacian of the subgraph induced by each set of vertices.
+If this process of repeatedly splitting each set is continued for $N$ steps, it will yield a partition with $2^N$ sets.
+A more targeted approach to the recursive splitting is explored to achieve any number of sets rather than just powers of 2.
+Instead of arbitrarily splitting each set of the partition into two at each step, a search is performed among all current sets for one that is the least \emph{tight}.
+We define tight as defined as either the \emph{sum} of all pairwise distances in that set, the \emph{average} of all pairwise distances, or simply the \emph{size} of the set.
+These three possible tightness schemes are considered, in addition to the two methods for splitting the Fiedler vector (zero or median).
+All of the results are summarized in \sect{sec:compare}.
+In the remainder of this paper, recursive spectral bipartitioning may be referred to as \emph{Fiedler partitioning} because of the prominent use of the Fiedler vector.

+The computational complexity of recursive spectral bipartitioning is dominated by the Fiedler vector calculation which has complexity $O(n^3)$.
+This must be done many times, each time a set is split into two.
+Therefore, complexity is $O((k-1)n^3)$.